abdullol/dotnet-fullstack-interview-boilerplate/README.md

   <li>What is O.O.P also understand it deeply Child Parent Concept that may lead to Scenario based Questions</li>
   <li>What are Providers in Angular</li>
   <li>What is Dependency Injection?</li>
+  <li>what is Interface and Abstract? how and why would you use it</li>
   <li>What is Unit of Work</li>
   <li>How many Request Types and Difference between UPDATE and PUT</li>
   <li>How many ways to Register Services in Dotnet Core</li>